Information on data protection

 All of your customer data stored within the EMM (e.g. e-mail addresses, contact details) are your sole responsibility.
 For legal protection, we offer you the conclusion of a contract for data processing within the meaning of Art.
 28 GDPR.
 Further information on the use of data in the EMM can be found in the user area.

-For marketing and optimization purposes, products and services of Lead Forensics (UK/EU) are used on this website.
-Lead Forensics determines the actual history of your visit to this website, including all pages visited and viewed by you and how long you spent on this site.
+For marketing and optimization purposes, products and services of Lead Forensics (UK/EU law is still applied) are used on this website.
+Lead Forensics determines the actual history of your visit to this website, including sub-pages visited by business visitors.
 If IP addresses are collected, they are anonymized immediately after collection.
-On behalf of the operator of this website, Lead Forensics will use the collected information to evaluate your visit to the website, to compile reports on the website activities and to provide further services to the website operator in connection with the use of the website and the internet.
-You can find further information on data protection at https://www.leadforensics.com/privacy-and-cookies/.
-As far as we process personal data, we do so on the basis of our legitimate interests to improve the design of our website.
-The legal basis is the protection of legitimate interests in accordance with Art.
-6 Para.
-1 Letter f) GDPR.
-You can object to data processing at any time with effect for the future by clicking on this Link.
-We will then no longer store any additional data.
+Otherwise, only business IP addresses are collected and processed.
+No cookies or comparable technologies are used.
+On behalf of the operator of this website, Lead Forensics will use the collected information to evaluate your visit to the website, to compile reports on website activities and to provide further services to the website operator in connection with the use of the website and the internet.
+Further information on data protection can be found at https://www.leadforensics.com/privacy-and-cookies/.
+The use of Lead Forensics takes place on the basis of Art.
+6 para.
+1 lit. f GDPR and serves our legitimate economic interests.

 We have incorporated into our website content from the following third-party services: